ProhibitedTV/BitRiver-Live/docs/testing-status.md

 ## Known flaky or failing areas

 - **Postgres-tagged storage suite (`internal/storage`, `-tags postgres`):**
-  - Depends on Docker when `BITRIVER_TEST_POSTGRES_DSN` is unset; tests skip if Docker is unavailable and otherwise start a disposable container.
+  - Requires either `BITRIVER_TEST_POSTGRES_DSN` or Docker to launch a clean database.
+The harness now fails fast when neither is available instead of skipping.
   - Common failures come from containers that cannot start (ports in use, Docker daemon down) or schema drift between migrations and test helpers.
 - **Chat Redis queue tests (`internal/chat/redis_queue_test.go`):** Previously